 Scenario #7: Not having a nanny contract

-Not using a nanny contract seems like a red flag to me.
+Not using a nanny contract is a red flag.

 A nanny contract is simply a working agreement between all parties, it describes how the employer will hire you, it also outlines all of the parameters of the position including how and when pay happen.